SciML/HighDimPDE.jl/docs/src/MLP.md

 - It relies on [Picard iterations](https://en.wikipedia.org/wiki/Picard–Lindelöf_theorem) to find the fixed point,

-- reducing the complexity of the numerical approximation of the time integral through a [multilevel Monte Carlo](https://en.wikipedia.org/wiki/Multilevel_Monte_Carlo_method) approach.
+- reducing the complexity of the numerical approximation of the time integral through a [multilvel Monte Carlo](https://en.wikipedia.org/wiki/Multilevel_Monte_Carlo_method) approach.

 The `MLP` algorithm overcomes the curse of dimensionality, with a computational complexity that grows polynomially in the number of dimension (see [M. Hutzenthaler et al. 2020](https://arxiv.org/abs/1807.01212v3)).

-!!! warning "`MLP` can only solve for one point at a time"
+!!! warning "`MLP` can only approximate the solution on a single point"
-    `MLP` works only with `PIDEProblem` defined with `x = x` option.
+    `MLP` only works for `PIDEProblem` with `x0_sample = NoSampling()`.
 If you want to solve over an entire domain, you definitely want to check the `DeepSplitting` algorithm.

 ## The general idea 💡
 Consider the PDE